-Resuming on 281 for 2 on the second morning, Gujarat lost Rujul Bhatt for 60 early on the second morning.
+Resuming on 281 for 2 on the second morning, Gujarat lost Rujul Bhatt for 60 early.
 But Panchal received good support from captain Axar Patel and Rush Kalaria as Gujarat piled on the runs at a good pace before their declaration.
 RP Singh then dismissed Jiwanjot Singh early, before Punjab closed on 20 for 1.

-Bengal clawed back lost ground against Mumbai on day two in Nagpur, courtesy a good all-round showing.
-Having fought back to restrict the first-innings deficit to 130, Bengal moved to 198 for 3 with Sudip Chatterjee (67*) and captain Manoj Tiwary (85*) sharing an unbroken 142-run fourth-wicket stand.
+Bengal clawed back to regain lost ground against Mumbai on day two in Nagpur, courtesy a good all-round showing.
+Having fought to restrict the first-innings deficit to 130, Bengal moved to 198 for 3 with Sudip Chatterjee (67*) and captain Manoj Tiwary (85*) sharing an unbroken 142-run fourth-wicket stand.

 Earlier, Ashok Dinda had taken four of the last five Mumbai wickets to register his 22nd first-class five-wicket haul and bowl Mumbai out for 229, from an overnight score of 164 for 5.